A genetic analysis of an ancient European hunter-gatherer reveals that his face was a striking combination of dark skin and blue eyes.

 One theory of how light skin emerged is that changes in diet may have been a big contributing factor, as farming became more commonplace.
 La Brana 1 lived in a time that predates agriculture and his genome shows he was lactose-intolerant and unable to digest starch.

-Dark skin absorbs less vitamin D during exposure to the sun.
-The rise of food production may have meant lower dietary intake of vitamin D, giving Europeans an evolutionary incentive to adopt lighter complexions, allowing them to absorb more vitamin D from the sun.
+Dark skin produces less vitamin D during exposure to the sun.
+The rise of food production may have meant lower dietary intake of vitamin D, giving Europeans an evolutionary incentive to adopt lighter complexions, allowing them to produce more vitamin D.